 - Slide film 6-8 stops

 35mm film that is sold in canisters is used by the Nikon N6000.
-It is also the best-selling type of film and sometimes described as 135 film.
+In addition, it is the most commonly used type of film and sometimes called 135 film.

-120 or 220 film, used with medium format cameras, is the only other film format you are probably going to see.
+120 or 220 film, used with medium format cameras, is the only other type of film you are going to encounter}.

 DX Coded Film

-Just about all commercially available 35mm film made currently has DX encoding.
-This will allow cameras to auto-detect and set the ISO of the film canister loaded into the camera.
+Virtually all new 35mm film manufactured at this time has a DX code.
+This will allow cameras to auto detect and set the ISO of the canister loaded into the camera.

 Nikon N6000 Resources

-There are a handful of choices for where to have 35mm film processed.
-For a more extensive explanation of the possible choices have a look at my guide on Where to Get Film Developed.
+There are only a few possible choices for where to develop film.
+For a more in depth explanation of the options you can check out my article on Where to Develop Film.